What is ankle fracture surgery?

 Talk to your doctor to understand the risks of your procedure and how likely complications may be.

 You may have a series of doctor visits prior to your surgery.
 During these visits, a doctor will perform a physical exam, ask you about your family history, and take some x-rays.
-Your doctor may give you a brace to wear while you wait to have surgery.
+Your doctor may give you a boot or splint to wear while you wait to have surgery.

 You can also prepare for your surgery by talking about how your lifestyle may be affected.
 For example, your ankle surgery could affect your ability to drive, so you may need to arrange to have rides to work or other places you go regularly.
 You will also need to rest your ankle after surgery, so you will want to have a comfortable place where you can elevate your foot and rest.